Social Comparison without Explicit Inference of Others' Reward Values: A Constructive Approach Using a Probabilistic Generative Model: Discussion

 \subsection{Superiority of the External Comparison Model}

-In this study, we employed a constructive approach to investigate whether social comparison in monkeys is influenced by direct observation of partner rewards or inferences about the partner's subjective values.
-Our model comparison results under the current settings suggest that monkeys' social comparison behavior can be explained by direct observation of partner rewards, without requiring explicit inference of the partner's subjective values.
+In this study, we employed a constructive approach to investigate whether social comparison in monkeys is influenced by either direct observation of partners' rewards or inferences about partners' subjective values.
+The contribution of this work is primarily that it is the first to test the functionality of partner value inference in the social comparison settings.
+Furthermore, our model comparison results under the current settings suggest that monkeys' social comparison behavior can be explained by direct observation of partners' rewards, without requiring explicit inference of partners' subjective values.

 We assessed how well each model's subjective-value classifications aligned with the experimental conditions and how accurately licking-behavior predictions matched observed licking behavior.
-The ECM exhibited the highest classification accuracy and demonstrated the most significant similarity to actual monkey behavior when the expected behavioral output was calculated from stimulus image inputs, showing upward or downward trends according to the probabilities of self-reward or partner-reward increases, respectively, and also distinguishing between the similar Self-25\% and Partner-25\% conditions.
-It also yielded the most valid predictions when the unknown reward distributions were the inputs, especially showing a continued decrease in the partner variable blocks above 50\%.
-This indicated that the model performing social comparison based on objective partner-reward information showed greater consistency with actual monkey cognition and behavior than the IPM that included nodes for inferring the partner's subjective reward value.
+The ECM achieved the highest classification accuracy and showed the greatest similarity to actual monkey behavior when the expected behavioral output was derived from stimulus images.
+It showed upward or downward trends according to the probabilities of increases in self-reward or partner-reward, respectively, and also distinguished between the similar Self-25\% and Partner-25\% conditions.
+It also yielded the most valid predictions when the unknown reward distributions were used as inputs, particularly showing a continued decrease in the partner variable blocks above 50\%.
+This indicated that the model that performed social comparison based on objective partner-reward information was more consistent with actual monkey cognition and behavior than the IPM that included nodes for inferring the partner's subjective reward value.

-The conclusion that monkeys may not rely on partner subjective-value inference appears to contradict recent findings suggesting that monkeys possess a theory of mind~\cite{Hayashi2020-qk}.
-However, since previous research on theory of mind demonstrated inferential abilities regarding the partner's subjective belief states, it is reasonable to consider that the reward-value inference in social comparison is distinct from the belief inference in theory of mind.
+The conclusion that monkeys may not rely on partner subjective-value inference appears to contradict recent findings suggesting that monkeys possess a theory of mind~\cite{Hayashi2020-qk, Drayton2016-yv}.
+However, since previous research on theory of mind has demonstrated inferential abilities regarding partners' subjective belief states, it is reasonable to consider that reward-value inference in social comparison is distinct from belief inference in theory of mind.